Everything You Need To Know Before Selling Your Home

 LOCATION CHANGES V TEMPORARY RENTING

 If you’re moving away for work, selling your home might seem like the most sensible option.
 However, it’s worth thinking about what other opportunities are available.
 For example, if house prices are on the rise in your area, an alternative to selling right away could be to rent your home out for a while.
-This will keep your mortgage paid, (and potentially earn you a yield!) while, depending on the market in your area, increase your profits when you eventually decide to sell.
+This will keep your mortgage paid, (and potentially earn you a yield!) while, depending on the market in your area, increasing your profits when you eventually decide to sell.

 DOWNSIZING V MODIFICATION